RuslanKain/rump-ec/README.md

 ### Experimental Setup

-Four Raspberry Pi 4 devices have 2, 4, and 8 GB RAM sizes, and CPU frequencies of 1200, 1500, and 1800 MHz.
+Four Raspberry Pi 4 devices have 2, 2, 4, and 8 GB RAM sizes, and CPU frequencies of 1200, 1500, 1500, and 1800 MHz.
 This is to establish heterogeneity of the devices used and collected data and to enable data-based applications for Edge Computing Research.
 The resource usage measurements have a five-second granularity.
 We managed to collect more than 550 thousand unique data points representing the 768 hours of running applications on Raspberry Pi Devices

-### Visualization

 <td><img src=figures/RPis.jpg/></td>